rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 JSon code 10: Response of a resume message

-Allowed content in alarm suspend message is the same as for alarm messages (See :ref:`structure-for-an-alarm-message`) with the exception for alarm status (See :ref:`alarm-status`) and (See :ref:`return-values`).
+Allowed content in alarm suspend message is the same as for alarm messages (See :ref:`structure-of-an-alarm-message`) with the exception for alarm status (See :ref:`alarm-status`) and (See :ref:`return-values`).

 Message exchange between site and supervision system